rafaelferrari0/rtl_fm_player/README.md

 #### Compiling RTL FM Player sources using MinGW64 on Windows:

-MinGW64 manual installation, you can use any name without spaces in root drive, (eg: C:\MinGW64-RTL, D:\MinGWTemp).
-In this example we install to C:\MinGW64
+`MinGW64 manual installation.
+You can install to any directory name without spaces in root drive, (eg: C:\MinGW64-RTL, D:\MinGWTemp).
+In this example we install to C:\MinGW64`

 1. Download latest **MinGW64** toolchain targeting architecture **x86_64**, **win32** threads, **seh** exception